Share :

-SMS and push notifications: what's the difference?
+SMS and Push notifications.
+What's the difference?

-Benefits comparison: SMS vs Push notification
+Benefits comparison: SMS vs. push notification

-Opt-in :
+Opt-in

-Visibility & Commitment :
+Visibility & Commitment

-It's easier to miss a push notification, which is often only visible for a few seconds.
-Push notifications can appear in the form of a banner, on the locked screen or on unlocking.
+Push notifications can appear as a banner, on the lock screen or on unlocking.
 They can appear in a list, individually, or stacked with other notifications.
 Their display depends on your users' preferences.
-So you have very little control over visibility.
+This means you have very little control over visibility, and it's easy to miss a push notification that's only visible for a few seconds.

-Memorization :
+Memorization

 Push notifications can easily be ignored or deleted without being read, whereas SMS are often opened and read immediately upon receipt (90% are read within 4 minutes).
 For important or urgent messages, SMS is therefore preferable.

-User experience :
+User experience

 With push notifications, the user is king.
 They have a great deal of control over the type of notification they receive, how they receive them, and how the messages appear on their device.